OUR HIDDEN STORIES: HIDDEN PLACES AUDIOS

 Located on Plymouth’s historic Hoe, in the shadow of The Citadel, lies a hidden secret: The Old Jewish Cemetery.
 Contained within high stone walls it has always remained hidden from public view.
 The only clue to its existence…an insignificant door.

-Earlier this year that door was opened and for the first time in its history the general public were given the opportunity to step over the threshold.
-A few months later, with the aid of funding from Vital Sparks and the Drake Foundation an audio trail was created in the garden cemetery, bringing to life the lives of those buried within this hidden gem.
+In 2016 that door was opened and for the first time in its history the general public were given the opportunity to take a look inside.
+With the aid of funding from Vital Sparks and the Drake Foundation an audio trail was created in the garden cemetery, bringing to life the lives of those buried within this hidden gem.

 Thanks to Georgina Bellem and Jonathan Nicholson for sharing their family history with us and writing the biographies of their ancestors Rachel Bellem and Kitty Levi, buried in this ground.
 Also to Janet Henwood for sharing information she collected from the Plymouth Records office.